JvanKatwijk/qt-dab/README.md

 **Qt-DAB-6** is software for Linux, Windows, MacOS and Raspberry Pi for listening to terrestrial **Digital Audio Broadcasting (DAB and DAB+)**.

-The current version is 6.2
+The current version is 6.2, the versions 5.4 and 4.7 are still baing accessinle and maintained.

 ![6.2](/qt-dab-6.2.png?raw=true)